WebOrigami/docs/src/content/framework/intro1.md

 > _We need an "About Us" area for our site.
 The main About Us page should include a list of people on the team, with links to separate pages for each person.
 A person's page should show their name and a photo._

-Here's an [example About Us area](/samples/aboutUs) you can consider as a model for this task.
-There's a main `index.html` route, and a `team` route with an HTML page for each person on the team.
+Here's an [example About Us area](/samples/aboutUs) you can consider as a model for this task:

+- There's a main `index.html` route.
+- There's a `team` route with an HTML page for each person on the team.

 ## Visualize the final result

-Let's work backward from the desired result.
-Based on the linked example above, you want a site organized like this:
+Let's work backward from the desired result, which we can represent as a graph like this:

 <figure>
 {{ svg intro/site.yaml }}
 </figure>

-Representing the site as a graph like this is not only a good way to visualize your goal.
-In Origami, you'll actually create a software representation of this graph that can be browsed directly.
+A graph is not only a good way to visualize your goal — in Origami, you'll create a software representation of this graph that you can browse.

 ## Select a starting data representation